|

 Comparison of CERN’s Major Discoveries

-Discovery | Significance |
+| Discovery | Significance |

-W and Z bosons (1983) | Essential for electroweak theory, which unifies electromagnetic and weak nuclear forces. |
+| W and Z bosons (1983) | Essential for the electroweak theory, which unifies electromagnetic and weak nuclear forces. |

-Higgs boson (2012) | Validates the Higgs mechanism, source of mass for elementary particles. |
+| Higgs boson (2012) | Validates the Higgs mechanism, the source of mass for elementary particles. |

-Neutral currents (1973) | Reveal interactions between particles, making particle theory more coherent. |
+| Neutral currents (1973) | Reveal interactions between particles, making particle theory more coherent. |

-Multi-wire proportional chamber (1968) | Improves particle detection, foundational for detector physics. |
+| Multi-wire proportional chamber (1968) | Improves particle detection, foundational for detector physics. |

-Proton-proton collisions (1971) | Allows the study of conditions in the early universe and fundamental interactions. |
+| Proton-proton collisions (1971) | Enable the study of conditions in the early universe and fundamental interactions. |

-Neutrino detection | Helps understand the properties of neutrinos and their role in the universe. |
+| Neutrino detection | Allows for a better understanding of the properties of neutrinos and their role in the universe. |

-LHC experiments | Analyze a variety of particles and their interactions to test existing theories. |
+| Experiments at the LHC | Analyze a variety of particles and their interactions to test existing theories. |

 The discovery of W and Z bosons

 In 1983, CERN announced the discovery of the W and Z bosons, key particles in the electroweak theory that unifies electromagnetic and weak forces.
-This discovery not only validated long-standing theoretical predictions but also opened new avenues in our understanding of the fundamental interactions of matter.
+This discovery not only validated long-standing theoretical predictions but also opened new avenues in our understanding of fundamental interactions of matter.
 Due to this advancement, CERN received its first Nobel Prize in 1984, marking a turning point in the history of modern physics.

 The Higgs boson